k8s-school/k8s-school-labs/content/Blog/kubeadm.en.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

-The command below makes it possible to list all of your nodes:
+The command below list all nodes:
 ```shell
 kubectl get nodes
 ```